scriptotek/almar/README.md

 Getting help:

 * `almar -h` to show help
-* `almar rename -h` to show help for the "rename" subcommand
+* `almar replace -h` to show help for the "replace" subcommand

-### Rename a subject heading
+### Replace a subject heading

 To replace "Term" with "New term" in 650 fields:

-    almar rename '650 Term' 'New term'
+    almar replace '650 Term' 'New term'

 or, since 650 is defined as the default field, you can also use the shorthand:

-    almar rename 'Term' 'New term'
+    almar replace 'Term' 'New term'

 To work with any other field than the 650 field, the field number must be explicit:

-    almar rename '655 Term' 'New term'`
+    almar replace '655 Term' 'New term'`

 Supported fields are 084, 648, 650, 651 and 655.